GaneshEiGo/ei-climate-anime-atmospheric-time-shift/README.md

-# Ei Climate — Global Weather Explorer
+# Ei Climate — Atmospheric Time Explorer

-Ei Climate is an experimental visualization platform that transforms global weather data into a living interactive map of Earth's atmosphere.
+Ei Climate is an experimental platform that transforms global weather data into an interactive visual exploration of Earth's atmosphere.

-Instead of reading weather information through small icons and numerical tables, users explore a dynamic world map where weather systems move, evolve, and interact across the planet.
+Instead of reading weather information through static forecasts and numerical tables, Ei Climate allows users to observe weather systems moving across the planet in real time and across future forecasts.

-The system converts complex atmospheric data into a visual experience that allows users to intuitively understand global weather patterns.
+The platform presents weather as a living system where atmospheric patterns evolve continuously across space and time.

 Users do not simply check the weather.